perplay-io/percli/README.md

 ```

-If can't run binary, then you can alias with dotnet
+If can't run binary, then you can alias with dotnet.

 ```
 alias percli='dotnet ~/percli/percli.dll'